Waldorf-Astoria (1893–1929): Society

-From its inception, the Waldorf was always a "must stay" hotel for foreign dignitaries.
+From its inception, the Waldorf was considered a "must stay" hotel for foreign dignitaries.
 The viceroy of China, Li Hung-Chang stayed at the hotel in 1896 and feasted on 100-year-old eggs which he brought with him.
 Li also brought his own stoves, chefs and servants with him to prepare and serve his meals.
 Upon his departure from the Waldorf, he ordered a basket of roses to be sent to every female guest at the hotel, and was very generous in the gifts and gratuities he provided for the hotel's staff.

 In 1902, a lavish dinner was organized for Prince Henry of Prussia; in addition, the hotel built a private door on its 33rd Street side and installed a private elevator.
 The staff was also called upon to form a "bucket brigade" for the prince's bath when there was a problem with the plumbing in the royal suite.

-One early wealthy resident was Chicago businessman J. W. Gates who would gamble on stocks on Wall Street and play poker at the hotel.
+One early wealthy resident was Chicago businessman J. W. Gates, a Wall Street investor, who played poker at the hotel.
 He paid up to $50,000 a year to hire suites at the hotel, where he had his own private entrance and elevator.
 Grand Duchess Viktoria Feodorovna of Russia was invited by Waldorf president Lucius Bloomer to stay at the hotel in the 1920s.

+The Waldorf-Astoria gained significant renown for its fundraising dinners and balls, regularly attracting notables of the day such as Andrew Carnegie who became a fixture.
+Banquets were often held in the ballroom for esteemed figures and international royalty.

+On February 10, 1897, the Bradley-Martin Ball was an extravagant costume ball, organized by Cornelia Bradley-Martin, wife of Bradley Martin.
+800 socialites dressed as monarchs from the prior three centuries.
+Bradley-Martin intended the ball to be an economic stimulus, during the Long Depression.